Viliame Kikau: 2018

 After his impressive World Cup campaign, Kikau would cement a permanent place in Penrith's top 17.

 He made 25 appearances in the 2018 NRL season as the club finished 5th and reached the elimination final against Cronulla-Sutherland before losing 21–20.

 2019

 In round 23 of the 2019 NRL season, Kikau played his 50th NRL game for Penrith in their 24–10 defeat by the North Queensland Cowboys at 1300Smiles stadium.
 Kikau made a total of 18 appearances for Penrith in the 2019 NRL season as the club finished 10th on the table and missed out on the finals for the first time since 2015.

 2020

 Kikau played 19 games for Penrith in the 2020 NRL season as the club won the Minor Premiership.
 Kikau played in the 2020 NRL Grand Final for Penrith in which they lost 26-20 against Melbourne.

 2021

-In round 2 of the 2021 NRL season, he scored two tries in a 28-0 victory over Canterbury-Bankstown.

-In round 4 of the 2021 NRL season, he scored two tries in a 46-6 victory over Manly-Warringah at Brookvale Oval.

 On 27 September, Kikau was named Dally M Second Rower of the year alongside Parramatta's Isaiah Papali'i.